reilleya/openMotor/README.md

 License
 -------
 openMotor is released under the GNU GPL v3 license.
-The source code is distributed so you don't have to trust the calculations are being done correctly and can check for yourself if you doubt the results.
+The source code is distributed so you can build cool stuff with it, and so you don't have to trust the calculations are being done correctly and can check for yourself if you doubt the results.

 Contributing
 ------------